Ronnie Bass

-Ronald Edwin "Sunshine" Bass (born October 28, 1955) is a former American football player who played at T.C.
+Ronald Edwin "Sunshine" Bass (born October 28, 1955) is an American former football player who played at T.C.
 Williams High School in Alexandria, Virginia, and the University of South Carolina.
 He was portrayed by actor Kip Pardue in the 2000 film Remember the Titans which is about his high school’s 1971 State Championship team, on which he was the starting quarterback.